-I recently acquired a SCSI2SD adapter to replace a failing SCSI drive from the 1990s, so thought I’d document how to use the patched version of HD SC Setup 7.3.5 (removes the restriction of only working with Apple Branded Drives) for formatting at new SCSI drive.
+I recently acquired a SCSI2SD adapter to replace a failing SCSI drive from the 1990s, so thought I’d document some of the options I’ve found for initializing and partitioning bootable drives for classic Macintosh systems.

 - HFS has a limit of 65,535 files per logical disk (e.g. partition).
 A way around this is to use a tool like ShrinkWrap to create mountable disk images.

 - System 4.1 to 6.08 can only support 2 GB partitions, System 7.5 introduced support for 4 GB partitions, and System 7.5.2 introduced support for 2 TB partitions for some systems (See Apple KBase Article 8647)

 2. Deciding what types and sizes of partitions you plan to create

 If you plan to use the Apple IIe card you will want to create at least one (max two) 32MB (yes MB) partitions that you’ll later initialize as ProDos partitions to use with your Apple IIe card.

 Otherwise, taking in to account the limitations above, and the “wasted space” if you have really large partitions filled with small files, it’s really up to you.